Home / Soup Recipes / Spring Vegetable Soup with Homemade Egg Noodles

 step five

 Start the soup.
-Heat the oil in a large soup pot or Dutch oven over medium-high heat.
+Heat the oil in a large pot or Dutch oven over medium-high heat.
 Add the onions and season with salt and pepper.
-Cook, stirring occasionally, until the onions just start to become translucent.
+Sauté onion, stirring occasionally, until they just start to become translucent.

 Add the celery, carrots, and garlic and season again with salt and pepper.
 Continue cooking until the vegetables just start to soften.